Summary

 Early days

-Okubo was born in Riverside, California in 1912 to Japanese parents who immigrated to the United States in 1904, where they represented their home country in the St. Louis Exposition of Arts and Crafts.
-Okubo’s mother was a calligrapher, who graduated with honors from the Tokyo Art School, and her father was a scholar.
-After their move to America, her mother raised their seven children and her father worked as a gardener.
+Miné Okubo was born in Riverside, California, in 1912 to Japanese parents who immigrated to the United States in 1904 when they represented their home country in the St. Louis Exposition of Arts and Crafts.
+Okubo’s mother was a calligrapher who graduated with honors from the Tokyo Art School, and her father was a scholar.
+In America, her mother raised their seven children, and her father worked as a gardener.

-Okubo saw how her mother struggled as both a homemaker and an artist and said:
+Life across the Pacific Ocean was poignant.
+For Okubo, it was also a lesson learned as she saw how her mother struggled as both a homemaker and an artist:

 Oh, I knew I was never going to get married.
 Look at my poor mother.
 Her life was ruined working so hard for the children.
 She never had time to do anything.
 She stopped painting.
 I wasn’t going to wash anybody’s socks, cook their dinner.
 Forget it!